 That was until the United States got involved in World War II, where they quickly realized the expense of plastering.
 It costs 1/4 the price of using plaster, and in knowing this, it has helped to shape drywall into the preferred building material it is today and has been since 1945.

 All in all, the benefits of using this seem to outweigh the negatives.
-Plaster may still be a great material for some jobs, but the next time you’re looking to get a job done, look into hiring drywall contractors it may very well save you the time, energy, and money you need for your next project or renovation for your Vancouver home.
+Plaster may still be a great material for some jobs, but the next time you’re looking to get a job done, look into hiring drywall contractors in Vancouver, BC may very well save you the time, energy, and money you need for your next project or renovation for your Vancouver, BC home.